nicoleiocana/tpo-wiki/How-to-develop-on-the-website.md

 3. Add a logo image for the sponsor under `assets/static/images/sponsors/<SPONSOR_SHORT_NAME>.png`

+### How to remove a Current Sponsor

+Once a sponsor is no longer funding us, they need to be moved to the "Past Sponsors" list

+1. Open up the sponsor contents file e.g `content/about/sponsors/<SPONSOR_SHORT_NAME>`
+2. Edit the value for the `active` field from `True` to `False`

 ## How to add a new Tor person

 1. Create a new directory for the person under `content/about/people/` e.g `content/about/people/<NICKNAME>`